 We have a wide array of pieces of playground equipment for a dog to play on such as tunnels, slides, playhouses, etc. We also have plenty of safe toys the dogs to play with including Kongs, Jolly Balls, Nylabones, and Hooves.
 All dogs have a chew-safe toy such as a Kong or Nylabone for chewing during nap time and overnight.

 A typical day at The Dog Spot starts with a fun romp outside with friends or one of our loving and fun Caretakers.
 Once they have stretched their legs, pottied, and had their first play session, they are put into their personal space and fed breakfast.
-They get time to relax and digest before going outside to play with their friends again.
-Dogs who have add-on services will go on their Nature Walks, get their Cuddle Times or Play Time, or receive one of their add-on Training Sessions.
+They get time to relax and digest before going outside to play with their friends (doggie or human) again.
+Dogs who have add-on or Enrichment Care services will go on their Sniffari's, engage on one of our many fun and confidence building courses, receive their Cuddle Times or Play Time, or one of their add-on Training Sessions.

 After a very busy and fun morning, all dogs are set up for a nap in their personal spaces.
 Lights are turned out, soothing music is turned on, and all dogs get a chance to nap and recharge for 3 hours.
 In the afternoon, all dogs get to visit our play yards again for fun, sun, a refreshing dip in the pools, and socialization before dinner.